NCAS-CMS/cfdm/docs/source/performance.rst

 **In-place operations**
 -----------------------

-Some methods that create new a instance by default have an option to perform the operation in-place, rather than creating a new independent object.
+Some methods that create new a instance have an option to perform the operation in-place, rather than creating a new independent object.
 The in-place operation can be considerably faster.
-These methods have the ``inplace`` keyword parameter, such as the `~Field.squeeze`, `~Field.transpose` and `~Field.insert_dimension` methods of a field construct.
+These methods have the ``inplace`` keyword parameter, such as the `~Field.squeeze`, `~Field.transpose`, `~Field.insert_dimension`, `~Field.compress`, and `~Field.uncompress` methods of a field construct.

-For example, in one test using a file from the :ref:`Tutorial`, transposing the data dimensions of the field construct was ~10 times faster when done in-place, compared with creating a new independent field construct:
+For example, in one particular test using a dataset from the :ref:`Tutorial`, transposing the data dimensions of the field construct was ~10 times faster when done in-place, compared with creating a new independent field construct:

 .. code-block:: python
    :caption: *Calculate the speed-up of performing the "transpose"